uswds/uswds-for-designers/README.md

 ## :orange: January 2023: New components and icons (USWDS 3.3.0)

-In January 2023, we added the `In-Page Navigation` and `Language selection` component.
+In January 2023, we added the `In-Page Navigation` and `Language selection` components.
 We also updated the social media icons.

 ## :cherries: June 2021: New component (USWDS 2.12.0)